pauliand3138/Restaurant-Food-Delivery-and-Pickup-CustomerModule/README.md

 - Receive order update notifications

 ## 📄Notes
-The RFDP application is developed and tested using Pixel 2 XL API 30 virtual machine from Android Studio's AVD Manager.
+The RFDP application is developed and tested using Google Pixel 2 XL API 30 virtual machine from Android Studio's AVD Manager.
 Feel free to refactor the Firebase Database URL and link it to your own Firebase Realtime Database😊.